Chronic Prostatitis Clinic: Approach to Diagnosis and Treatment

 Conceptually, there are 3 aspects of all forms of inflammatory prostatic disorders:

-1. Prostatic Injury: The injury to the prostate is usually from infection but could possibly be traumatic (vigorous mountain biking), mechanical (obstruction of ejaculatory ducts) or chemical (reflux of urine into prostatic ducts).
+1. Prostatic Injury: The injury to the prostate is usually from an initial infection but could possibly be traumatic (vigorous mountain biking), mechanical (obstruction of ejaculatory ducts) or chemical (reflux of urine into prostatic ducts).
 The injury itself does not produce symptoms

 2. Injury Response - Inflammation: In response to the injury and release of chemical messengers (chemokines and cytokines), an inflammatory infiltrate may develop.
 It's purpose is to remove the source of injury (eg bacteria) and assist in the healing process.
 This inflammatory response can produce pain and swelling.
 Because of the variable and interconnected innervation of the area, the pain may be felt in the area of the prostate (perineum), penis, lower back or scrotum.
-Prostatic calcifications can be a sign of repeated bouts of injury and repair, but may also result in inflammation themselves.

 Therapies

 Based on the classification of the prostatic disorder using the above scheme, some or all of the following treatment options are available.
-A study examining the short and long term results of patients treated at our clinic is here.

 Supportive Measures: